bibhabasumohapatra/bibhabasumohapatra/README.md

 <br />

 ## About me : I  overfit xgboost on a daily basis,
- #### I am a movie person on the weekends and Deep Learner and Machine Learner on the weekdays ,I disscuss ml stuff on kaggle ...and try to engage in discussions as much as possible , try lot of kaggle competitions and learn from kaggle competitions.
+ #### I am a movie person on the weekends and Deep Learner and Machine Learner on the weekdays ,I disscuss ml stuff on kaggle ...and try to engage in discussions as much as possible.
+I try lot of kaggle competitions and learn from kaggle competitions.
 Currently undergrad at IIIT Bhubaneswar in Computer Science and Engineering.
  #### Focussing on Deep Learning and its application in Computer Vision and Natural Language Processing.
 And looking for Summer Internships.

 - 🔭 I’m currently working on  Kaggle Competitions - Sartorius - Cell Instance Segmentation  AND Jigsaw Rate Severity of Toxic Comments